kendo-labs/knockout-kendo/web/PanelBar.md

       description: Determines if users can interact with the panel item
     - name: expanded
       description: Indicates whether the panel bar item is expanded or closed
+    - name: selected
+      description: Indicates whether the panel bar item is selected. *Note&#58; when selecting a different panel bar item, this will not be cleared, as there are no events raised for unselecting an item.*
     - name: widget
       description: If specified, will populate an observable with a reference to the actual widget